-UPSC Civil Services Prelim Exam on June 27; registration begins at upsconline.nic.in
+UPSC Civil Services Prelim Exam 2021 on June 27; registration begins at upsconline.nic.in

 In Part-II Registration consists of filling up Payment details (except for fee exempted candidates), uploading of Photograph, Signature, Photo Identity Card Document, selection of examination centre and Agreeing to Declaration.
 Registration of Part-I & Part-II will be treated as valid from 04-03-2021 to 24-03-2021 (6.00 PM).

-Steps to apply for UPSC Civil Services prelims exam:
+Steps to apply for UPSC Civil Services prelims exam 2021:

 - Visit the official website upsconline.nic.in